thetis-apps/CSVImport/README.md

 #### enrichment

 This map contains corresponding values of field name and value.
 The value may either be expressed as a constant or as a reference to a field in the entity that the file was attached to.
+To make a reference to a field in the entity the file was attached to write the name of the field with a dollar sign prefixed.

 #### entityName